hhd-dev/linux-handheld/readme.md

 For the Ally, fixes the speakers, controller wake from sleep, includes the latest controller patch series, and the IMu patch series.

-Most of the patches were taken from https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/, so if you are on a Fedora based distro, you can use that kernel instead.
+A majority of the patches were taken from https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/, so if you are on a Fedora based distro, you can use that kernel instead.
-Although it misses some of the additional ones
+However, it misses the additional IMU patches required for certain handhelds to work, which are added on top.

 Instructions:
 ```bash